jillro/GuilroProtectionProxyBundle/README.md

 When called by the views, methods `getTitle()` and `setAuthor()` of `$comment` will only be really executed if `$this->get('security.context')->isGranted('attribute', $comment)` returns `true`.
-Otherwise nothing will happen and the methods return null.
+Otherwise nothing will happen and the methods return null, or `deny_value` if set.
 If the original method returns a protected object, it will return the object or its protection proxy depending on `return_proxy` setting.
 Default for this setting is `false`.